 Interest and Other Income.
-Interest and other income was approximately \$0.7 million and \$5.7 million for the years ended December 31, 2021 and 2020, respectively.
-Other income includes approximately \$0.5 million and \$5.3 million in CARES Act Provider Relief Funds ("PRFs") recorded as other income during the years ended December 31, 2021 and 2020, respectively, as conditions of the grant were met.
+Interest and other income was approximately \$4.7 million and \$0.7 million for the years ended December 31, 2022 and 2021, respectively.
+Other income includes approximately \$4.3 million and \$0.5 million during the years ended December 31, 2022 and 2021, respectively, in CARES Act provider relief funds recorded as conditions of the grant were met.
 See "COVID-19" above and Item 8.
 "Financial Statements and Supplemental Data - Note 2.
 Summary of Significant Accounting Policies - Government Grant Income" for additional information.